-For example, media coverage of the anti-vaccination movement has often focused on fears of mercury additives or autism, which are certainly arguments that have been made.
-However, research and interviews show that vaccine-hesitant parents have a wide range of concerns regarding vaccines (e.g. towards one particular vaccine versus another, the number of vaccinations within a time period, skepticism about vested financial interests of physicians, etc.).
+For example, media coverage of the anti-vaccination movement has often focused on fears of mercury additives or autism.
+However, research and interviews show that vaccine-hesitant parents have various, often nuanced concerns regarding vaccines, such as towards one particular vaccine versus another, the number of vaccinations within a time period, and skepticism about vested financial interests of physicians.

 For clinicians, anti-vaccination beliefs held by our patients can elicit frustration, as can conspiracy theories about COVID-19.
 For our patients, these beliefs can be grounded in a number of emotions, such as anxiety, fear, or insecurity.
 For example, parents who are vaccine-hesitant may have underlying feelings of fear that they might hurt their child, or a desire for agency when other areas of their lives feel out of control.

-In the setting of refusing childhood vaccinations, a parent may view themselves as their child’s guardian, a key identity that they will strive to maintain.
+In the setting of refusing childhood vaccinations, a parent may view themselves as their child’s guardian.
+This is a key identity that they may feel a strong desire to maintain.

 Intricately connected to the facts is the “feelings” conversation.
 Rather than making assumptions about patients’ intentions, we should consider probing those experiences.
 Also, by exploring our patients’ perspectives, we may be able to better manage our own initial emotions, evoke empathy, and have a more balanced, productive conversation that allows them to feel heard.
 The above patient with concerns about masks may come in expecting to be judged or not feel heard for harboring that view.